TwoPizza9621536/VideoLister/README.md

 # VideoLister

 A lister for videos from YouTube in .NET C# if you hate the web app or mobile app.
-This is created because there are no plans for the Python version, .NET has a better platform support for mobile and C# is a better language to work with JSON data than Python with the .NET libraries that is provided.

 This is the main implementation of the library.
 There is also a serializer and deserializer for JSON using Newtonsoft.Json.